Andrew Sherratt

 Andrew George Sherratt (8 May 1946 – 24 February 2006) was an English archaeologist, one of the most influential of his generation.
 He was best known for his theory of the secondary products revolution.

 Early life and education

 Sherratt was born in Oldham, Lancashire on 8 May 1946.
-From 1965, he studied archaeology and anthropology at Peterhouse, Cambridge University, completing his degree in 1968.
+From 1965, he studied archaeology and anthropology at Peterhouse, Cambridge, completing his degree in 1968.
 He received his PhD from Cambridge in 1976, writing his thesis on The Beginning of the Bronze Age in south-east Europe.

 Academic career

 He moved to Oxford, having been appointed Assistant Keeper of Antiquities at the Ashmolean Museum in 1973.
 He was a reader at the University of Oxford from 1997 and Professor from 2002.
 Oxford remained his academic home until 2005, when he took up a professorship at the University of Sheffield.
 Sherratt travelled widely and received international recognition for his work.
 He was invited to give the prestigious Human Context and Society lectures at Boston University in 1998 and his topic was Between Evolution and History: long-term change in human societies.